votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-central-scan-frontend
 ### convert-log-cdf-complete
 **Type:** [user-action](#user-action)
-**Description:** The user has converted the log file to a CDF format for export.
+**Description:** The user has converted the log file to a CDF format for saving.
 Success or failure indicated by disposition.
 **Machines:** All
 ### convert-log-cdf-log-line-error
 **Type:** [user-action](#user-action)